poderomedia/nodemapper/README.md

 ## Documentation and Examples

-You can find a complete documentation in the PANAMA NETWORK repository.
+You can find a complete documentation in the NodeMapper repository.
 Please, follow the links below:

 - [Index](http://poderopedia.github.io/panama-network)
 - [Documentation and Examples](http://poderopedia.github.io/panama-network/docs)